MasonChance/equity_viz_3d/design_docs/feature_docs/search_info/search.md

 - primary exchange
 - type (common, preferred, etc)

-*Start-up Script DB Schema:*
-This script should run on application start and query the API.
-For ease and speed the previous table should be dropped, a new table created based on a schema and populated as a result of the API query.

 *Search-Button Callback:*
 This callback should return all results that exactly match the search.
 If no matches are found it should return the results that match in descending order based on number of consecutive characters matching.
 In such a case results should be prioritized by length of the search term; if search term is less or equal to 4 chars, prioritize matching based on ticker, else based on company name.